 Stage shows, dino displays and ways to chill

-For those that aren’t into the rides or roller coasters, the park offers tons of live musical and acrobatic performances throughout the season including Lights, Camera, Action and the ever-popular, Luminosity.
-Plus, the animatronic dinosaur display Dinosaurs Alive!, which features 50 moving life-sized dinosaurs, based on fossil evidence, and a dig site for kids (add $5 with single day admission to the park or $2.50 for season ticket holders), an animal farm and more.
+For those that aren’t into the rides or roller coasters, though the park offers tons of live musical and acrobatic performances throughout the season including Lights, Camera, Action, Vertical Impact and the Peanuts Block Party.
+Plus, the animatronic dinosaur display Dinosaurs Alive!, which features 50 moving life-sized dinosaurs, based on fossil evidence, and a dig site for kids (add $5 with single day admission to the park or $2.50 for season ticket holders), an animal farm, glassblowing demonstrations and more.

 With so much to do, you’re going to want to bring the entire family.
 For parents with smaller kids, who want to take advantage of the thrills, the park offers several programs to make it easy for everyone to enjoy everything.

-The first is the free Parent Swap program, which, Bacni says, works like this: One parent waits in line for the bigger coasters, or another height-restricted ride, while the other takes the kids to one of the three huge two Peanuts-themed kids areas: Camp Snoopy and Planet Snoopy, and a third area, Kiddy Kingdom.
+The first is the free Parent Swap program, which, Bacni says, works like this: One parent waits in line for the bigger coasters, or another height-restricted ride, while the other takes the kids to one of the four kids areas: Camp Snoopy, Planet Snoopy, Kiddy Kingdom and the Gemini Midway Area.